SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 {% include image.html url="/img/EC/scenario2.jpg" description="<small>Scenario 2</small>" %}

 * <b>Scenario 3</b>: Scenario 3 applies to series which are invalid in the training phase, but become valid in the adapt phase.
-Validness of time series is determined periodically in the adapt phase each 150 steps, however the range is only set ones, otherwise this would invalidate earlier learned network outputs.
+Validness of time series is determined periodically in the adapt phase each 150 steps, however the range is only set once, otherwise this would invalidate earlier learned network outputs.
 {% include image.html url="/img/EC/scenario3.jpg" description="<small>Scenario 3</small>" %}

 In the training phase, all possible data was taken into account.
 In the adapt phase, a <b>moving window approach </b>is applied.
 Only a part of the historical data is taken into account to perform the prediction.
 The number of steps and the forecast horizon are predetermined by the EC.